April 2026 CMMC Intelligence Report

 | LockBit Successors | Criminal (mixed) | Ransomware via phishing/RDP, double extortion, targeting mid-size manufacturers | Medium |

-LockBit successor groups have continued targeting mid-size defense manufacturers in the $10–$200M revenue range.
+LockBit successor groups have continued targeting mid-size defense manufacturers in the $10-$200M revenue range.
 Three publicly reported ransomware incidents in Q1 2026 involved defense subcontractors.
-In two of the three cases, initial access was via an unpatched VPN appliance or an RDP endpoint without MFA — both addressable through CMMC Level 2 controls: CM.2.061 (patch management) and IA.3.083 (MFA for privileged access).
+In two of the three cases, initial access was via an unpatched VPN appliance or an RDP endpoint without MFA - both addressable through CMMC Level 2 controls.

 The CMMC Marketplace now lists 63 authorized C3PAO organizations as of April 2026, up from 41 at the start of 2025.
-Despite this growth, assessment demand continues to outpace supply, and average wait times remain at 6–9 months.
-Organizations requiring certification for near-term contract pursuits must begin C3PAO engagement immediately.
+Despite this growth, assessment demand continues to outpace supply, and average wait times remain at 6-9 months.
+A CMMC AB survey of 1,200+ defense contractors found 67% do not yet meet the threshold for assessment readiness.
+Most common gaps: audit logging, MFA for all remote access, incident response planning, and media protection.

 Joint Surveillance Voluntary Assessments Increase

 DoD and CMMC AB have expanded the Joint Surveillance Voluntary Assessment program.
-These assessments, if passed, carry additional weight in high-value contract competitions and signal a higher standard of compliance to DoD contracting officers.
+These assessments, if passed, carry additional weight in high-value contract competitions.

 DIBCAC Expands Capacity for High-Priority Programs